1441 Yangtze flood

 The 1441 Yangtze flood was a natural disaster affecting the area around Nanjing, China, during the Ming dynasty.

 The flood occurred in the late autumn and broke the river's banks repeatedly.
 The situation was a major emergency not only for Nanjing and the surrounding area but also for the northern capital Beijing, which depended upon grain shipments from the Yangtze valley.
-The southern entrance to the Grand Canal was at Yangzhou near Nanjing and had to close during heavy flooding.
+The southern entrance to the Grand Canal was at Yangzhou near Nanjing and had to be closed during heavy flooding.